Press & Media

 Suggested Interview Topics

-Running LLMs on consumer hardware
+Running LLMs on consumer hardware — what is actually possible

-Knowledge graphs and semantic search
+Knowledge graphs and graph-based reasoning

-Agentic AI beyond chatbots
+Agentic AI: architectures beyond chatbots

-Designing resilient AI systems
+Designing resilient, inspectable AI systems

-The future of AI ownership
+The future of AI ownership and control

-Open-source AI ecosystems
+Open-source AI ecosystems and their evolution

 Sample Interview Questions